Board of Directors

 Geordie is an educator with extensive experience in school administration.
 He has been a School Principal for 15 years, most recently at Hillcrest High School.
 At his previous high school, Geordie worked with the Indigenous community to establish an Aboriginal healing and sharing lodge in the school.
 Manido Onji (Place of the Spirit) was the first of its kind in Ottawa, and offered First Nations, Métis, and Inuit students and all students a safe place to gather and support one another.
 In 2017, Geordie received The Learning Partnership’s Award for Canada’s Outstanding Principal for his outstanding work in creating safe, caring and inclusive schools.
 Geordie is passionate about putting into practice his belief that all students want to succeed, and will, if they are supported.
 Geordie is from a settler background, a parent to two young adults, and had a Metis brother, who was part of the 60’s scoop generation.
 In his professional and volunteer work with Màmawi Together over the past 4 years, Geordie is committed to encouraging schools and the community to respond to Truth and Reconciliation Commission’s Calls to Action.

 Carolyn has been a volunteer and supporter with Màmawi Together since its inception and continues to devote much time and energy to making its activities and events a success.
-She is a mother to 4 children under the age of 17 and currently works for an Ottawa area Member of Provincial Parliament.
+She is a mother to 4 children and currently works for an Ottawa area Member of Provincial Parliament.
 She has a B.A. in Political Science and Canadian History and a Masters in Public Administration (M.P.A.).
 She has worked in several Federal Government Departments, as well as worked many years in the private sector.
 She has been Treasurer and President of several volunteer community organizations over the past 14 years and is currently the Co-Chair of Pleasant Park Public School’s Parent Council in Ottawa.
 As a non-Indigenous Canadian, she firmly believes in the need for reconciliation with Indigenous peoples in Canada as well as a continual focus in our education curriculum about the history, past treatment of, and ongoing challenges facing of Indigenous peoples in Canada.

 Honourable Senator Murray Sinclair